-R-E-S-P-E-C-T find out what it means to me".
+"R-E-S-P-E-C-T. Find out what it means to me".
 Are you channeling your inner Aretha Franklin?
-Hopefully, you are reading this blog post because you are looking for effective ways of teaching respect and how to teach your students how to show respect for teachers.
-First things first, Why is respect important?
+Hopefully, you are reading this blog post because you are looking for effective ways to teach respect and to teach your students to show respect for teachers.
+First things first, why is respect important?
 Respect is important to give and receive.
-When respect is shown there is a sense of trust and safety that is expressed.
-The feeling of safety and trust is most important when you are working with children and parents.
+When respect is shown, there is a sense of trust and safety that is expressed.
+The feeling of safety and trust is so important when you are working with children and parents.
 Think back to when you were in school.
 Who was your favorite teacher?
 Did he/she show you respect?
 Did you feel you could trust this teacher?
 Be this teacher for your students.
-Teach and show students what respect looks like, sounds like, and feels like.
+Teach and model what respect looks like, sounds like, and feels like.

 Teaching respect will help students build trust and feel safe.
 Sounds simple right?
 Guess what?
-You have to teach your students what respect looks like and feels like and sounds like.
-Take the time to invest in your students in demonstrating ways to show, how to have respect for teachers, and what respect means.
-At the beginning of the school year and reteach what respect means after students return from holidays.
+You have to teach your students what respect looks like, feels like, and sounds like.
+Take the time to invest in your students in demonstrating ways to show what respect means and how to show respect for teachers.
+At the beginning of the school year and after students return from holidays, reteach what respect means.
 I have created activities to help when teaching why is respect important.
-Check out this resource perfect for teaching Respect in the Classroom located in my Teachers Pay Teachers Store.
+Check out this resource from my Teachers Pay Teachers Store that is perfect for teaching respect in the classroom.

-Here are a few suggestions of great options and my recommendations for teaching respect read aloud.
+Here are a few suggestions of great read aloud options for teaching respect .
 If you have suggestions you would like to share, please add your recommendations in the comments portion near the bottom of this blog post.

 Teaching respect is another tool inside your classroom management toolbox.
 You are teaching your students life skills that will help them grow into productive members of society.
 Everything you do to strengthen your classroom management skills will reduce stress for you and your students.
 Take the time to get this part right so you don’t have classroom chaos this school year!